Aglet: History

 Aglets were originally made of metal, glass, or stone, and many were very ornamental.
 Wealthy people in the Roman era would have their aglets made out of precious metals such as brass or silver.

 Before the invention of buttons, they were used on the ends of the ribbons used to fasten clothing together.
 Sometimes they were formed into small figures.
 Shakespeare calls this type of figure an "aglet baby" in The Taming of the Shrew.

-According to Huffington Post editor James Cave, "The history of the aglet's evolution is a little knotty—many sources credit it as being popularized by an English inventor named Harvey Kennedy who is said to have earned $2.5 million off the modern shoelace in the 1790s."
+Many sources credit the history of the aglet's evolution as being popularized by English inventor Harvey Kennedy.
+He is said to have earned $2.5 million off the modern shoelace in the 1790s.

-Today, the clear plastic aglets on the end of shoelaces are put there by special machines.
+Today, the clear plastic aglets on the end of shoelaces are placed by special machines.
 The machines wrap plastic tape around the end of new shoelaces and use heat or chemicals to melt the plastic onto the shoelace and bond the plastic to itself.